craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 |

-4. Fill out the Create Site Form as in a similar fashion described in Step 2 above, except this time, instead of selecting a blueprint, select **Remote Git Repository** to create your site based on an existing upstream repository.
+4. Fill out the Create Project Form as in a similar fashion described in Step 2 above, except this time, instead of selecting a blueprint, select **Remote Git Repository** to create your project based on an existing upstream repository.
 This can be your team’s branch or your own fork.
 The exact workflow is up to you.

 .. figure:: /_static/images/developer/dev-cloud-platforms/craftercms-bitbucket-clone-1.jpg
     :alt: Developer How Tos - Setting up to work locally against the upstream